Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Abstract

 \section{Abstract}

-In an observational study, obtaining unbiased estimates of an exposure effect requires adjusting for all potential confounders.
-When this condition is met, leveraging additional covariates related to the outcome may produce less variable estimates of the effect of exposure.
-For contagion processes operating on a contact network, transmission can only occur through ties that connect exposed and unexposed individuals; the outcome of such a process is known to depend intimately on the structure of the network.
-In this paper, we investigate the use of contact network features as both confounders and efficiency covariates in exposure effect estimation.
-Using doubly-robust augmented generalized estimating equations (GEE), we estimate how gains in efficiency depend on the network structure and spread of the contagious agent or behavior.
-We apply this approach to estimate the effects of two distinct exposures, the proportion of leaders in a village and the proportion of households participating in a self-help program, for the spread of a microfinance program in a collection of villages in Karnataka, India.
-We compare these results to simulated observational trials using a stochastic compartmental contagion model on a collection of model-based contact networks and compare the bias and variance of the estimated exposure effects using an assortment of network covariate adjustment strategies.
+In a randomized study, leveraging covariates related to the outcome (e.g. disease status) may produce less variable estimates of the effect of exposure.
+For contagion processes operating on a contact network, transmission can only occur through ties that connect affected and unaffected individuals; the outcome of such a process is known to depend intimately on the structure of the network.
+In this paper, we investigate the use of contact network features as efficiency covariates in exposure effect estimation.
+Using augmented generalized estimating equations (GEE), we estimate how gains in efficiency depend on the network structure and spread of the contagious agent or behavior.
+We apply this approach to simulated randomized trials using a stochastic compartmental contagion model on a collection of model-based contact networks and compare the bias, power, and variance of the estimated exposure effects using an assortment of network covariate adjustment strategies.
+We also demonstrate the use of network-augmented GEEs on a clustered randomized trial evaluating the effects of wastewater monitoring on COVID-19 cases in residential buildings at the the University of California San Diego.